KMAC: The Modern Heavyweight in Cryptographic Authentication

 Introduction

-KMAC (Keccak Message Authentication Code) is a cryptographic function family standardized by NIST in SP 800-185.
-With the introduction of KMAC support in .NET 9, developers now have access to this powerful cryptographic primitive directly within the framework.
+KMAC (Keccak Message Authentication Code) is a powerful cryptographic function standardized by NIST in SP 800-185.
+With the introduction of KMAC support in .NET 9, developers now have access to this robust cryptographic primitive directly within the framework.

 What is KMAC?

-KMAC (Keccak Message Authentication Code) is a NIST-standardized cryptographic function that provides:
+KMAC (Keccak Message Authentication Code) is a NIST-standardized cryptographic function that offers:

 • Message authentication capabilities